 The Russian film title Нелюбов is a made-up word meaning “no-love”, just like Serge Gainsbourg’s song L’Anamour (also a made-up word meaning “no-love”).
 Perhaps the French and the Russian Soul have more in common than previously thought.

-The movie probably a higher rating, as this is a dirty film guaranteed to haunt you for a long time.
+The movie probably deserves a higher rating, as this is a dirty film guaranteed to haunt you for a long time.
 The problem is that Andrey Zvyagintsev set the bar so high with Leviathan, that I felt compelled to give Loveless a lower mark.
 This is one of the problems with being a film genius!

 Loveless showed at the last Cannes Film Festival, when this piece was originally written.
-It will premiere in the UK during the BFI London Film festival in October.
+It then won the BFI London Film festival in October.
 It is out in UK cinemas on February 9th (2018) and on all major VoD platforms in June.